Skip to Content

 Remove scones from the oven and allow them to cool before serving.

-If desired, make a glaze using powdered sugar and water, or a sugar-free glaze by melting ⅓ cup of coconut butter in the microwave for 20 to 60 seconds.
+If desired, make a glaze using powdered sugar and water.
+Make a lemon glaze using lemon juice instead of water and a little lemon zest.
+Make a sugar-free glaze by melting ⅓ cup of coconut butter in the microwave for 20 to 60 seconds.

 Vegan Blueberry Scones - an easy gluten-free, dairy-free scone recipe with 5 basic ingredients for the most amazing scones!